KatjaScho/Drone-simulation/README.md

 #### Preparation of files
 - Follow the instructions on the [MARS documentation](https://mars.haw-hamburg.de/articles/core/tutorials/create_vector_layer_raster_layer.html) to get the geo referenced raster data
-  - If there should be obstacles you need to add them during the creation of the grid layer
+  - If there should be obstacles there are two Options
+    - Option 1: They can be add during the creation of the grid layer
       - For this you need to create a second vector layer with the areas that should be excluded from the allowed area
       - Than select > Processing (Verarbeitung) > Toolbox (Werkzeugkiste) > Vectorlayeroverlapping (Vektorlayerüberlagerung) > Difference (Differnez)
       - The input layer is the layer with the allowed area and the overlapping layer is the layer with the obstacles
       - Let the difference be saved to a temporarylayer and use this layer to continue with the tutorial above
+    - Option 2: A Grid Layer with elevation data can be used
+      - This file can be created with QGis, a tutorial can be found [here](https://www.gis-lernen.de/gk-l4-mit-hoehendaten-arbeiten/)
+    - If you dont want to use elevation data ControlHeight variable in the drone model need to be set to false
   - This process will create a .geojson file and a .asc file, both will be needed
 - To create new start positions for the agents and signals, new configuration files for both are needed
 - For this you need a jupyter notebook